jfmaes/TrustJack/README.md

 To be used with a cmd that does whatever the F you want, for a dll that pops cmd, Please Check my cmd-dll repo. check the list in wietze's site to check how you should call your dll.

+will automatically create c:\Windows \System32 and drop your dll and chosen binary in there, followed by execution.
+Clean up after yourself by running trustjack again with the -c flag.

 ```
  _______             _       _            _
 |__   __|           | |     | |          | |